jup-ag/space-station/guides/4-dca/2-how-dca-work.md

 ---
 title: How Jupiter DCA Works
 sidebar_label: "How DCA Works"
-description: Learn how Dollar Cost Averaging (DCA) works on Jupiter
+description: Explore how Dollar-Cost Averaging works with Jupiter on Solana, and improve your crypto trading strategies.
 ---

 <head>